 The store is seen by many as a step in the right direction toward filling the need of a full-scale grocery store in Regina North Central.
 The mobile store is a partnership initiation of Regina Education and Action on Child Hunger (REACH), the City of Regina, the United Way, and North Central Community Association.

 In addition to low prices, this store also accepts emergency food vouchers from social services and milk vouchers from the Regina Qu’Appelle Health Region.
 They also have a discount card for families on social assistance, which includes an additional 15% off milk.
 People can pay for their groceries through debit as well as cash.

 The ‘R’ Healthy Food Store is part of the Regina Food Security Project.
 It uses the ‘food security’ approach by promoting access to a high quality stable food supply in a manner that does not stigmatize the consumer, and does not infringe on the consumer’s independence.
 Other Regina Food Security Initiatives provide seniors, shut-ins, healthcare patients, SAP recipients, young families, and others, with easy access to safe, nutritious, affordable food.
 Those initiatives operate in collaboration with the Regina Qu’Appelle Health Region and are administered by REACH.

-If you would like more information concerning the ‘R’ Healthy Food Store please call 347-3224, and don’t forget to stop by the store on the second floor of the Albert-Scott Community Centre.
+If you would like more information concerning the ‘R’ Healthy Food Store please call 347-3224, and don’t forget to stop by the store in the multipurpose room, main floor of the Albert-Scott Community Centre.

 REACH encourages groups serving North Central families on government assistance to make the program known to their clients/contacts, and assist in the application process (if and where required).